In this post, I write about the ethics of writing about what teachers do in our jobs. Is it right to write about what goes in the classroom?

 The first amendment protects my right to free speech but doesn't protect how people respond to what I write.

 Can I get fired?
 Sure.
 So, I guess it depends on the writer.
 Can your students find your website, your article, or your blog?
 Sure.
 They can choose to agree or disagree, dispute or support.
 If someone disagrees isn't it the egalitarian nature of the web at work?
-As long as what you post is not slander, dishonest, hate speech, or intentionally set out to harm someone (like cyber-bullying) then I think it's ok to post.
+As long as what you post is not slander, dishonesty, hate speech, or intentionally set out to harm someone (like cyber-bullying) then I think it's ok to post.

 For me, I write publicly.
 It's pretty easy to trace my real identity.
 I do not claim to hide who I am.